medusa-ui/documentation/docs/internals/hydra-flow.md

 As the channel is active, the two-way connection can be used to pass along fragment data.

+### Heartbeat channel

+Hydra is not the initiator of registry.
+It simply listens for incoming requests.

+An app with Medusa will have a pointer to a Hydra instance.
+(TCP or WS?)
+It will initiate an RSocket channel with Hydra.
+It provides its application name, its available paths and its available resources.

+Any Medusa app only connects to 1 Hydra instance.
+Hydra shares its information with other Hydra instances via Redis, or keeps it in-memory in case of a single instance.
+Which Hydra instance it connects to should not matter, to allow for load balancing access.

+Hydra accepts the channel and uses this incoming information of Medusa's routes/resources.
+A few things happen:
+- It stores the routes/resources in shared memory (thus sharing it with its cluster, if applicable) and changes its overallRouteHashKey in shared memory.
+- It creates a FluxSink and stores it in local memory, then returns this.
+It can use this FluxSink to send back responses to that specific Medusa instance on demand.

+Every second, Hydra checks this routeHashKey to see if it has changed.
+If it has, it will reload all routes/resources from memory and provision Spring Cloud Gateway routes to them.
+Since this data is shared, any Hydra instance in the cluster will pick these up within 1 second, even if they have no direct channel connection.

+Upon connection termination, Hydra will remove its routes corresponding with the Medusa service and the local memory FluxSink.
+On the Medusa side, a connection termination will trigger an infinite connection retry every second.

 ## Fragments
 Fragments are the core of combined page micro-frontends.
 The idea is to have a system that can reliably combine parts of pages from different microservices (aka fragments) into a core page.